MartinDavidWaller/FT-707-Tuning-Knob/README.md

 THE STL AND ASSOCIATED DESIGN PUBLISHED HERE MAY NOT BE USED FOR COMMERCIAL PURPOSES.

+Note: Since publishing this design, I’ve found a few people on eBay selling them.
+If you’re interested in having one then I’m more than happy to print one for you at cost.

 When I first discovered Amateur Radio, I craved to have a Yaesu HS SSB Transceiver FT-707.
 Sadly, it was well out of my price range.